-Solar panels are set up so the sun shines down on them on an ideal angle.
+Solar panels are set up so that the sun shines down on them at an ideal angle.
 When the sun hits the panels, tiny solar cells, also called photovoltaic cells, absorb the sunlight.
-These cells might be as small as a half an inch or as large as four inches each.
+These cells might be as small as a half an inch or as large as 4 inches each.

 This movement of electrons is actually electricity, which can power appliances in a house.

 In the United States, California solar power is prominent due to the abundant sunshine and heat in this area.
-California was early to the solar power movement, for instance, the Mojave Desert in southern California has a solar power plant that has been running for decades!
+California was early to adopt the solar power movement.
+For example, the Mojave Desert in southern California has a solar power plant that has been running for decades.

 - Solar Education for Kids and Teens

 - How Solar Panels Work: A Simple Explanation

 - How Does Solar Power Work?

 - Renewable Energy Sources

 - Solar Power

 How You Can Use Solar Energy in the Home